frp-arduino/frp-arduino/doc/example-blink.md

 ```

 The `main` function is the standard `main` function in Haskell.
 The
-`compileProgram` function has the following type:
+`api:compileProgram` function has the following type:

 ```haskell
 compileProgram :: Action a -> IO ()
 ```

 That means that we can define a set of actions in the do-block that we pass to
-`compileProgram`.
-It takes those actions, builds an internal representation of
+`api:compileProgram`.
+It takes those actions, builds an internal representation
-the program, and then generates C code and writes that to a file.
+of the program, and then generates C code and writes that to a file.

 So what action is defined by the last line in the example?